Neural Koopman prior for data assimilation: Background and related works

 Alternatively, one can restrain the search on a set of trajectories defined by a model $\mathcal{M}: \mathbf{x}_0\to \mathbf{x}$.
 In this case, one formulates a cost on the input of the model:

-A conceptual view of constrained variational data assimilation is displayed on Figure~\ref{fig:VDA}.
-We refer the interested reader to~\cite{Evensen} for an extensive review on data assimilation.
+A conceptual view of this method, called constrained variational data assimilation, is shown on Figure~\ref{fig:VDA}.
+We refer the reader to~\cite{Evensen} for an extensive review on data assimilation.

-While variational data assimilation is traditionally used with priors $\mathcal{R}$ that were constructed from physical knowledge of the studied dynamical system, recent works~\cite{nonnenmacher2021deep, 4DVarNet} have attempted to leverage machine learning tools to learn a prior in a completely data-driven way.
-In the second case, the prior is jointly learned with a gradient-based optimization algorithm, further improving performance.
+While variational data assimilation is traditionally used with priors $\mathcal{R}$ that were constructed from physical knowledge of the studied dynamical system, recent works~\cite{nonnenmacher2021deep, 4DVarNet} have leveraged machine learning tools to learn a prior in a completely data-driven way.
+In the second case, the prior is jointly learned with a gradient-based optimisation algorithm, further improving the performance.
 Other works~\cite{MLCorrect} have proposed to learn a data-driven surrogate model to predict the residual error of an existing physics-based model, which finally results in a hybrid model.
-Those models have the advantage of being fully differentiable and implemented in an automatic differentiation framework (e.g. Pytorch or Tensorflow), which means that their associated cost can be differentiated automatically via the chain rule.
+Those models have the advantage of being fully differentiable and natively implemented in an automatic differentiation framework, which means that their associated cost can be differentiated automatically via the chain rule.
 Overall, linking data assimilation and machine learning is a very hot topic, which has been recently reviewed in~\cite{ML-DA}.